buildit/jenkins-startup-scripts-runner/readme.md

 ## Using the Runner

+The simplest way to use the runner is via the Buildit [Jenkins Image](https://github.com/buildit/jenkins-image).

-To use the runner, unzip the build artifact to $JENKINS_HOME/init.groovy.d and provide the configuration as described in the README.md of the [Jenkins Config Fetcher](https://github.com/buildit/jenkins-config-fetcher)
+To use the runner outside of the image, unzip the build artifact to $JENKINS_HOME/init.groovy.d and provide the configuration as described in the README.md of the [Jenkins Config Fetcher](https://github.com/buildit/jenkins-config-fetcher).

 ## Startup Scripts